-The Advanced Research Methods (ARM) Certificate is a stand-alone graduate-level certificate in Education & Social Sciences Advanced Research Methods (ARM), offered by the School of Education and Human Development at Texas A&M University.
+The Advanced Research Methods (ARM) Certificate is a stand-alone graduate-level certificate in Education & Social Sciences Advanced Research Methods (ARM), offered by the school of Education and Human Development at Texas A&M University.
 The program allows graduate and non-degree seeking students the opportunity to gain additional training in research methodology, and to obtain academic validation for their efforts.
 The Certificate testifies to a student's successful mastery of advanced competencies in education and social sciences research methods, with emphasis on quantitative or qualitative approaches.
-The ARM certificate facilitates students' initiation into the academic publication process and allows them to become more 'marketable' in today's competitive hiring practices, especially in the context of research universities with very high research activity.
+The ARM certificate facilitates students' initiation into the academic publication process, and allows them to become more 'marketable' in today's competitive hiring practices, especially in the context of Research Universities with Very High Research Activity.
 It is a 12-hour certificate that can be added to your curriculum.
 This certificate may require additional courses outside of degree plan coursework.
 Prior to starting the coursework Students must submit Intent & Additional Curriculum forms to the Graduate Advising Office and their Faculty Advisor for approval.
 The intent form will then need to be submitted online.
-For requirements and detailed information, please visit https://education.tamu.edu/degrees-programs/advanced-research-methods-certificate/

-If you have questions or interest in this certificate, please contact the Graduate Advising Office or email ARMcertificate@tamu.edu
+For requirements and detailed information, please visit Advanced Research Methods Certificate.
+If you have questions or interest in this certificate, please contact the Graduate Advising Office.